Ruban-Edward/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection

+> Credit card companies must accurately detect fraudulent transactions to protect customers from unauthorized charges.
+This project focuses on developing a machine learning model to identify such fraudulent transactions.

 > The dataset used in this project contains credit card transactions made by European cardholders in September 2013.
 It includes transactions from a span of two days, with a total of 284,807 transactions, out of which 492 are identified as fraudulent.
 This makes the dataset highly imbalanced, with frauds accounting for only 0.172% of all transactions.

 ## <h2>Get Started with </h2>